Rate this page:

 The application must not use versions of third-party libraries and dependencies with known vulnerabilities of high or critical severity.

-All vulnerabilities reported to you by Atlassian must be fixed within these timeframes:
+All vulnerabilities reported to you by Atlassian must be fixed with the security bugfix SLAs for cloud apps as defined in the Security Bug Fix Policy.

 Rate this page: